laur89/awesome-stars/README.md

 ## Python

+- [loadsmart/gmail-wrapper](https://github.com/loadsmart/gmail-wrapper) - 📧 Because scrapping Gmail data doesn't have to be a pain
 - [pnpnpn/retry-decorator](https://github.com/pnpnpn/retry-decorator) - Decorator for retrying when exceptions occur
 - [tducret/revolut-python](https://github.com/tducret/revolut-python) - Non-official client for the Revolut Bank
 - [financelurker/crypto-trades-firefly-iii](https://github.com/financelurker/crypto-trades-firefly-iii) - This service lets you import your movements on supported crypto trading platforms to your Firefly III account.
 Keep an overview of your traded crypto assets.